ScratchAddons/website-v2/content/docs/reference/addon-api/addon.notifications.md

   </tr>
 </table>

-Fires when a button inside a notification by the addon is clicked.
+Fires when a notification button is clicked.
-`event.detail.id` is provided, which specifies which notification received a button click.
-`event.details.buttonIndex` returns the index of the button that was clicked (first button has index of 0).
-Registering this event on Firefox won't throw.
+This will never fire in Firefox.